 Field-hunting tip

-Look in dolomitic marble in hydrothermal metamorphic environments country — that is the host setting where liveingite typically forms.
+Look in dolomitic marble in hydrothermal metamorphic environments country, the host setting where liveingite typically forms.
 If you start seeing sartorite, realgar, pyrite in float, you are in the right ground.
 Field specimens usually show a tabular to prismatic crystals, often heavily striated habit, so train your eye for that shape before scanning the outcrop.